dmbarbour/glas/docs/GlasDesign.md

             increment(tmp_x)
         }

-Here, `tmp_x` is a fresh variable that won't conflict with other variables in scope.
+Here, `tmp_x` is a fresh variable that will not conflict with other variables in scope.
 Unification with output is leveraged to capture the updated `x`.
-Finally, `increment` is called, and in the general case may have a return value.
+Finally, `increment` is called, and may have a return value in addition to the effect of updating its parameter.

 Programmers may explicitly define `increment` in terms of in-out parameters:

         fn increment(x) { x.out := x.in + 1; }

-However, for clarity and consistency, Glas supports reference patterns:
+However, for clarity and consistency, Glas has pass-by-reference patterns:

         fn increment(&x) { x = x + 1; }

-In this case, we'll effectively rewrite to:
+In this case, we'll unify the output after the final update to `x`.

-        fn increment(tmp_x) {
-            let mut x = tmp_x.in;
-            x = x + 1;
-            tmp_x.out := x;
+To prevent problems, Glas performs a Rust-like analysis of 'ownership' for variables.
+A reference would temporarily hold ownership of the variable.
+However, the exact rules will be different from Rust's.

+## Effects Model

+Glas programs usually interact with an external environment - e.g. console, filesystem, network.
+This is achieved by an implicit pass-by-reference parameter to provide access to the environment, and unification variables to model the interaction.

+Programmers can control the environment used by a subprogram.
+Thus, it is possible to provide a sandboxed or simulated console and filesystem, or to model an entirely different environment with a canvas and turtle graphics as the only 'effects'.

+### Controlled Non-determinism

+Evaluation of Glas is deterministic.
+Non-determinism must be an effect.

+The 'standard' Glas effects model will include a reflective effect to determine which input channels are ready.
+This supports arrival-order non-determinism, which is useful for modeling actor mailboxes or multi-threaded effects.

+That said, Glas does not encourage use of non-determinism.
+Synchronous reactive or temporal reactive models could support concurrency without sacrificing determinism.

+## Exceptions

+## Closures

+## Loops

+Glas programs mostly use imperative-style loops - e.g. `for` loops over collections, and `while` loops over arbitrary boolean conditions.
+As a common case, `loop { op }` acts as `do { op } while(true);`.

+        for var in (expr) {
+            ...
         }

-In general, we'll assign `tmp_x.out` just after the last update to `x`.
-A minor disadvantage of pass-by-reference patterns is that they may require some unwind protection in case of exceptions.

-## Loops

-Glas does not innovate loops.
-Common variations on imperative loops, e.g. `for` and `while` and `do-while` will be supported with built-in syntax.
-These implicitly operate on the imperative environment, e.g. if we have `x = x + 1` within a `while` loop, then the updated `x` would be used when checking the condition in the next iteration.
-Glas can also express loops as recursive functions with tail-call optimization.
+        while (cond) {
+            ...
+        }

+        do {
+            ...
+        } while(cond);

+Loops support continue, break, and early return statements.
+Glas may also support labeled break and continue to support nested loops, but I haven't decided a syntax for this yet.

+Glas can also support recursive functions.
+However, in context of exceptions and unwind protection, it may be difficult to support tail-call optimization.
+This will need to be examined.

 ## Threads

 The model underlying Glas allows deterministic concurrency based on dataflow.
 But dataflow in Glas is usually sequential due to the imperative environment.
 Thus, Glas will provide means to restrict dependency on the imperative envrionment and expose the underlying concurrency.

 A promising option is `fork fn` to wrap a function.
 The wrapper immediately returns the dynamic environment, and also a unification variable for the result.
 The function is evaluated instead in a fresh dynamic environment, e.g. the unit value.
 Parameters to the wrapped function are still evaluated in the caller's environment, but may involve pass-by-reference, channels, rendezvous, and similar patterns.

 This design has an advantage of being relatively easy to abstract.
 For example, we can build a `forkenv` function above `fork` that provides and returns an alternative dynamic environment.

+## Channels and Rendezvous

+Naively, a channel can be modeled as a deferred list.
+For example,

+## Effects

+In addition to the lexical environment, functions in Glas are implicitly parameterized by a pass-by-reference parameter representing [dynamic scope](https://en.wikipedia.org/wiki/Scope_%28computer_science%29#Dynamic_scoping).
+This dynamic environment object conveniently models 'effects' such as access to a console or network, drawing turtle graphics to a canvas, or construction of a constraint model for staged programming.

+A consequence of this design is that Glas has a very imperative programming style.
+Programmers will generally think about programs imperatively, with control-flow semantics.
+However, functions are still 'pure' with regards to partial evaluation, testing, refactoring, reuse in a different context.

+## Exceptions

+## Disposable Objects

 ## Channels and Rendezvous